 The movement of this water as it returns across property can sometimes cause problems.
-For more than a century, the Grand Valley Drainage District has worked for the residents of this area to make sure that people’s land, crops, and homes were safe from drainage problems.
+For more than a century, the Grand Valley Drainage District has worked for the residents of the grand valley to make sure that people’s land, crops, and homes were safe from drainage problems.

 The Grand Valley Drainage District is a Special District that is a division of local government.
 Formed on September 7, 1915, the district is responsible for safely returning ground water, irrigation water and storm water to the Colorado River.